kaltura/DeveloperPortalDocs/documentation/media-player/Player-Plugins.md

 ### Determining Player State and Ads Playback

-In many cases you would like to know the player current state: is it playing, paused, is an ad currently playing etc. Determining the state of the player can be done in the following ways:
+In many cases you would like to know the Player current state: is it playing, paused, is an ad currently playing etc. Determining the state of the Player can be done in the following ways:

-* Events registration: register to player events such as the `playerStateChange` event.
+* Events registration: register to Player events such as the `playerStateChange` event.
 For more information, check the events section in the Player API article.
-* Check player properties, for example: `this.getPlayer().paused`.
+* Check Player properties, for example: `this.getPlayer().paused`.
-* Examine the player state classes.
-For more information check the Player state CSS classes in the player customization article.
+* Examine the Player state classes.
+For more information check the Player state CSS classes in the Player customization article.
 * To determine if an ad is currently playing use: `this.getPlayer().isInSequence()`. `true` indicates an ad is currently playing.

 #### Example: disable your plugin during ad playback